-Elevated levels of cortisol (a stress hormone) is associated with times of stress.
+Elevated levels of cortisol (a stress hormone) are associated with times of stress.
 Cortisol levels typically decrease to normal levels once the stress has passed, however, in depressed patients, cortisol levels appear to be permanently elevated.
 Elevated cortisol is more prominent in those with childhood trauma.

 [Note: cortisol levels have been linked to other mental illnesses such as anxiety and PTSD as well.]

 Cortisol can be measured in saliva and elevated cortisol levels are almost exclusively found in patients with severe and psychotic depression.
 The corticotropin-releasing hormone (which stimulates cortisol release, among other things) has been repeatedly shown to play a major role in depression (and other diseases).

 Serotonin, Dopamine, and Noradrenaline (Monoamines)

 Monoamines like serotonin, dopamine and noradrenaline have been widely studied and almost everything that increases the concentration of monoamines has been shown to have antidepressant effects.

 While reduced central serotonin has been associated with “mood congruent memory bias, altered reward-related behaviors, and disruption of inhibitory affective processing,” testing of serotonin levels in people with MDD shows inconsistent results.